 Below..
 Corwen Bell has designed a number of hives, and offers plans and kits for self assembly.

 Corwen Bell has also written a book:

-Pictured left is the National Hive.
+Pictured above is the National Hive.

 With generations of research from the likes of George Wheler, Johann Dzierzon to Langstroth, there have been many attempts to create designs that would house honey bees, maximise honey production, and help facilitate the exploitation of honey bees.